Tellusant/docs/fact-sheets/index.md

 image: /assets/social-card-pub.png
 ---
 # TelluBase Fact Sheets
-We provide free TelluBase data to select public institutions and media.
+We provide free TelluBase data to select public institutions and media through the ***Tellusant Public Service Series***.
 These are small, but important, subsets of the full product.
 The following countries are currently covered.

 ---
 #### [Algeria](tellubase-factsheet-dza.pdf)